AnelMusic/SortingAlgorithmVisualizer/README.md

 # Sorting Algorithms Visualizer

-A powerful and interactive tool to visualize different sorting algorithms step-by-step.
 This project provides a graphical representation of popular sorting algorithms, making it easier to understand their inner workings and efficiency.

 ## Features